Tamil literature: Narrative epics

 Cilappatikaram is one of the outstanding works of general literature of this period.
 The authorship and exact date of the classic Cilappatikaram are not definitely known.
 Ilango Adigal, who is credited with this work was reputed to be the brother of the Sangam age Chera king Senguttuvan.
-However we have no information of such a brother in the numerous poems sung on the Chera king.
+However there is no surviving information of such a brother in the numerous poems sung about the Chera king.
 The Cilappatikaram is unique in its vivid portrayal of the ancient Tamil land.
 This is unknown in other works of this period.
-Cilappatikaram and its companion epic Manimekalai are Jain in philosophy.
+Cilappatikaram and its companion epic Manimekalai are Jain and Buddhist philosophy.
 Manimekalai was written by Sattanar who was a contemporary of Ilango Adigal.
 Manimekalai contains a long exposition of fallacies of logic.
 Kongu Velir, a Jain author wrote Perunkathai.
 Valayapathi and Kundalakesi are the names of two other narrative poems of this period written by a Jain and a Buddhist author respectively.
 These works have been lost and only a few poems of Valayapathi have been found so far.